 Fragmentation.

 This work is an embodiment of internal tension stretched to the point of rupture.
-It encapsulates the precise moment when consciousness buckles beneath an unbearable weight, when the mind, inundated with intrusive and self-perpetuating thoughts, fractures, distorting the face into a network of fissures.
+It encapsulates the precise moment when consciousness buckles beneath an unbearable pressure, when the mind, inundated with intrusive and self-perpetuating thoughts, fractures, distorting the face into a network of fissures.
 Here, the self disintegrates into splintered fragments, its former cohesion obliterated as the boundary between the internal and external dissolves into an indistinct haze.